Jacksonville Beach, FL Demographics

 A map of Jacksonville Beach's Population by Race

-Of the 955 places in Florida, Jacksonville Beach is the 176th most populous.
+Jacksonville Beach is ranked the 186th most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Jacksonville Beach was ranked the 176th most populous place in the 2020 Census.

 Jacksonville Beach's White Population